MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-troubleshoot.md

 ## Open a support request

-See the [get support](/azure/aks/hybrid/help-support?tabs=aksee) article for information about how to use the Azure portal to get support or open a support request for AKS Arc.
+See the [Get support](/azure/aks/hybrid/help-support?tabs=aksee) article for information about how to use the Azure portal to get support or open a support request for AKS Arc.

 ## Upgrade